Wilmington Friends School

 Wilmington Friends School is a private Preschool-12 school in unincorporated New Castle County, Delaware, United States, near Wilmington.
 It is affiliated with the Society of Friends, also known as the Quakers.

 History

 The school was founded in 1748 by members of the Wilmington Monthly Meeting of Friends.

 Of the school, Delaware historian Benjamin Ferris wrote in the 19th century, "Thousands of children have there received the first rudiments of an English education."

 In 1937, the Friends School moved from its original site to its current location in Alapocas, just outside the city of Wilmington.
 In 2019, it was announced that the school was selling its lower school building and constructing a new lower school on the middle and upper school campus.
-The building and about 20 acres of property is planned to be sold to the pharmaceutical research company Incyte.
+The community surrounding the school had an opposing viewpoint however and after years of push back and a denied request to alter variances, plans for the sale were cancelled.
+Wilmington Friends is now planning a significant remodel and expansion to the lower school, which will remain intact at its’ current location.